henriquesimoes/humpback/solutions/README.md

 training, and is named `max_valid_model.pth`.
 Therefore, we will specify this name for the `--pretrained_model` argument when running inference.
 This essentially what changes from the command we have seen for triggering the training procedure.
-Of cource, we will also change `--mode` to `test`.
+Of course, we will also change `--mode` to `test`.
 Thus, the command will look like this

 ```bash